moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ![A screenshot showing the initial dashboard of apps.tanssi.network.](/images/builders/deploy/dapp/dapp-1.png)

-Next, you'll be able to select a template that best fits your use case and then configure your AppChain's properties accordingly.
-You can choose from either the EVM or Substrate template or upload a raw specification file.
-To find out more information on the available templates, please refer to the [Templates](/builders/build/templates/overview){target=\_blank} documentation.
+Next, select a template that best fits your use case and configure your Appchain's properties accordingly.
+You can choose from the EVM or Substrate template or upload a raw specification file.
+Please refer to the [Templates](/builders/build/templates/overview){target=\_blank} documentation to learn more about the available templates.

 ### EVM Template {: #evm-template }